hculpan/kbasic/README.md

-# trsbasic
+# kbasic
-An intepreter for a TRS-80 basic, primarily intended to run a game, Wall Street &amp; Corporate Control
+An old-school intepreter, largely compliant with TRS-80 basic.
+It was written for fun, but also to run a specific game, Wall Street &amp; Corporate Control